 Beyond the logo, we began designing the corporate business cards and website presence, the latter of which would need to be high-level to keep the details of the EHR platform vague.
 The site carried forward the clean and modern technology aesthetic established by the logo and early branding.
 For inspiration, Squires & Company looked beyond healthcare examples and into tech startups.

 Essentially, XenatiX is bringing to the EHR marketplace the first streamlined and intuitive EHR software ever developed.
-Their platform is currently in beta with more implementations scheduled for this year.
+Thanks to the close integration of the Squires and XenatiX development teams the user experience framework was adopted and integrated quickly into the platform.
+The platform is currently in beta with more implementations scheduled for this year.
 Terry Price has been previewing the application and speaking to the ways in which this application will be a game changer within the electronic health records space.
 He’s definitely got people’s ears and it looks like the vision for XenatiX is quickly becoming a reality.